Human Resource Services

 14A: If your FMLA leave request is approved and your healthcare provider refers you to physical therapy for continuing treatment, this type of intermittent leave would be covered.
 Absences for this reason would be recorded as "FMLA Medical Appointment" when completing your timecard.

-15. 15Q: I am expecting a baby this year and I have lots of sick leave accrued.
-Can I use sick leave for the entire 12 weeks of my maternity leave?
+15. 15Q: I am expecting a baby this year and I have lots of paid time off accrued.
+Can I use sick time for the entire 12 weeks of my maternity leave?

-15A: You may use sick leave only during the period that your physician certifies that you are unable to work because of the pregnancy and delivery.
+15A: You may use sick time off only during the period that your physician certifies that you are unable to work because of the pregnancy and/or delivery.
 Any leave beyond that period must be taken as vacation, compensatory time off or leave without pay.

 16. 16Q: Can the University count leave due to pregnancy complications against the 12 weeks of FMLA leave for the birth and care of my child?